Harmades/js13k-2019/design.md

 ## Graphics

 Graphics are round and flat like [this](https://codepen.io/desandro/pen/YebMXQ).
 Player, platform elements and props should be composed of simple geometries.
+The world is a forest that should feel alive, with trees, plants and animals moving.

 ## Music

 Triggering a checkpoint plays a single note.
 Triggering all checkpoints in order produces a melody.
 The melody is the key of the level, every other sound should be more faint compared to the level melody.
+Level melody switches from custom-made melodies and famous ones.